-\The creditors lines on the Balance Sheet include £6,112,000 from the total of £13,942,000 reported on the Balance Sheet, in respect of Council Tax creditors, Housing Benefit subsidy payments and payments for Non-Domestic Rates. £2,348,000 is also excluded in respect of Income in Advance that do not meet the definition of a financial liability as they relate to non-exchange transactions.
+The creditors lines on the Balance Sheet include £2,217,000 from the total of £27,996,000 reported on the Balance Sheet, in respect of Council Tax creditors and payments for Non-Domestic Rates. £1,568,000 is also excluded in respect of Income in Advance and £5,640,000 in relation to Revenue Grants Receipts in Advance that do not meet the definition of a financial liability as they relate to non-exchange transactions.